lodetomasi/zero-day-llm-ensemble/README.md

    - Key evidence indicators
    - Structured report with supporting data

-We demonstrate that multi-agent LLM ensembles can achieve statistically significant performance in zero-day vulnerability detection.
-Our approach achieves 72% accuracy with 96% recall on a balanced dataset of 50 CVEs, significantly outperforming single-agent baselines (p < 0.001).
-The ensemble method provides substantial improvements through specialized agent analysis, comprehensive evidence collection, and dynamic threshold optimization.
-These results validate the potential of LLM ensembles for automated vulnerability analysis, offering both theoretical insights and practical tools for the security community.
+We demonstrate that multi-agent LLM ensembles can achieve statistically significant improvements in zero-day vulnerability detection compared to single-agent baselines.
+The ensemble method leverages specialized agent analysis, comprehensive evidence collection, and dynamic threshold optimization.
+Our results validate the potential of LLM ensembles for automated vulnerability analysis, offering both theoretical insights and practical tools for the security community.

 ### 9.1 Ethical Considerations